-- 1. Self-determination.
-An explicit goal of federal Indian policy, as enunciated among other places in the Indian Gaming Regulatory Act, is to promote tribal economic development, self-sufficiency, and strong tribal government.
-The Tribes are deeply committed to these values. - 2.
-Economic pressures.
-The Tribes need additional revenues to assist them in meeting their governmental responsibilities. - 3.
-Gaming as an economic enterprise.
-Gaming is an appropriate subject for a tribal enterprise because: - a.
+1. Self-determination.
+An explicit goal of federal Indian policy, as enunciated among other places in the Indian Gaming Regulatory Act, is to promote tribal economic development, selfsufficiency, and strong tribal government.
+The Tribe is deeply committed to these values.

+2. Economic pressures.
+The Tribe needs additional revenues to assist it in meeting its governmental responsibilities.

+3. Gaming as an economic enterprise.
+Gaming is an appropriate subject for a tribal enterprise because:

+a.
 Congress has found that Indian tribes have the right to regulate gaming activity on Indian lands if the gaming activity is not specifically prohibited by federal law and is conducted within a state which does not, as a matter of criminal law and policy, prohibit such activity.
-25 U.S.C. § 2701(5). - b.
+25 U.S.C. § 2701(5).

+b.
 Congress has provided a statutory basis for the operation of gaming by Indian tribes as a means of promoting tribal economic development, self-sufficiency, and strong tribal government.
-25 U.S.C. §§ 2702(1). - c.
-Nevada law is not directly applicable on the Reservation, but federal law depends on the policy underlying state gaming laws.
-In Nevada, gaming is not only lawful; it is the state's principal economic activity.
-Similar gaming operations operated by the Tribes would not conflict with federal law. - SECTION 103.
+25 U.S.C. § 2702(1).

+c.
+Wyoming law is not directly applicable on the Reservation, but federal law depends in part on certain policies underlying state gaming laws.
+Tribal gaming operations would not conflict with federal law.

+SECTION 103.
 Purpose.
-The purpose of this Ordinance is to provide for the sound regulation of all gaming activities within the Tribes' jurisdiction, to prevent improper or unlawful conduct in the course of such activities, and to promote tribal economic development, self-sufficiency, and strong tribal government.
+The purpose of this Code is to provide for the sound regulation of all gaming activities within the Tribe's jurisdiction, to prevent improper or unlawful conduct in the course of such activities, and to promote tribal economic development, self-sufficiency, and strong tribal government.

+SECTION 104.
+Disclaimer regarding gaming operations or property of Eastern Shoshone Tribe.
+By enacting this Code, the Northern Arapaho Tribe asserts no claim of jurisdiction whatsoever with respect to any gaming facility operated, or to be operated, by the Eastern Shoshone Tribe, or any property or interest in property of the Eastern Shoshone Tribe.
+The Northern Arapaho Tribe expects that, ultimately, a joint gaming code of the Northern Arapaho and

+Eastern Shoshone Tribes may be approved, and may supersede this Code in whole or in part.
+In the interim, however, the Northern Arapaho Tribe has determined that it must provide a regulatory framework with respect to its own gaming operations.
+All provisions of this Code shall be interpreted to give effect to this section.